Help me FUnd

 The Decision: With great pain the Oakland Director and I shared the announcement of retiring the festival until funding can be managed appropriately and equitably.
 The festival was sustained for years primarily upon the unpaid labor of women like me, who would figure out too late that they'd been misused.
 It's clear that the organization didn't intend this recurring harm, but couldn't break the cycle.
 [Donate to Support Training Leadership on Equitable Models]

 Plans for Change: Genuine care, joy, and community building occurred in both projects.
-If we'd had the resources and collaborators to assess and evaluate our successes, look at gaps, outline solutions, and codify teachable strategies for shaping equitable versions of these initiatives.
+If we'd had the resources and collaborators to assess and evaluate our successes, look at gaps, outline solutions, and codify teachable strategies for shaping equitable and safety/wellness centered versions of these initiatives.
 [Donate to Designing Standards for Healthy and Sustainable Creative and Cultural Social Projects!]

-I can use my Master's to create and codify best practices and cross-discipline guidelines for evaluating and designing healthy and sustainable creative community projects and education programs to make it easier for social and cultural workers in the future.
+I can use my research to create and codify best practices and cross-discipline guidelines for evaluating and designing healthy and sustainable creative community projects and education programs to make it easier for social and cultural workers in the future.

 This Moment: Any further delays in my education hinder my access to resources and mentorship to lead new scholarship.
 I have unique multi-discipline experience to pair with my research, which I aim to translate into resources and development for teachers, parents, artists, community organizers, and public health and mental health practitioners who intend to work in a trauma-informed or healing-centered way.